Robert Green Ingersoll (1833)

 It was on this date, August 11, 1833, that the most eloquent advocate of Freethought, Robert Green Ingersoll, was born in Dresden, New York, the son of a Congregationalist minister.
 In Peoria, Illinois, he trained in the law before enlisting in the Union Army during the Civil War, where he was a Colonel in the cavalry and fought in the Battle of Shiloh.
 He was captured and paroled and later served as the first Attorney General of Illinois, becoming a member of the party of Lincoln, in those days a forward-looking Republican Party.

 Ingersoll was much in demand as a public speaker, where his topics ran from Shakespeare and Burns to the Bible, religion and science.
-He also argued for the rights of women, workers and blacks, as well as for the theory of evolution.
+He also argued for the rights of women, workers and black people, as well as for the theory of evolution.
 From 1865 to 1899, in an age when public lectures were the equivalent of pop concerts today, he was the 19th century equivalent of a pop star.
 His anti-religious orations drew the biggest crowds – and he purposely gave them on Sunday and charged rock-concert prices.

 His most famous speech was for the nomination of James G. Blaine for the presidency in 1876.
 Though Rutherford B. Hayes won the nomination and the election, Ingersoll's "Plumed Knight" speech was considered a classic of political oratory for decades.